ribarrag/Data_visualizations/Final_PartIII.md

 In this Part III, I would like to empasize the following **changes made since the completion of Part II:**

-- From the feedback I got during the interview process of Part II, I trimmed parts of the presentation that people had problems understanding.
-I used a shorter version to present, and then I recovered back some of the elements and tried to tie them better into the overall presentation for the final submission.
+- From the feedback I got during the interview process of Part II, I trimmed parts of the data story that people had problems understanding.
+I used a shorter version to present, and then I recovered back some of the elements and tried to tie them better into the overall data story for the final submission.

 - As concrete examples, I discarded a map that people were having trouble understanding, and I felt like it was not essential for the storytelling.
 I also removed an introductory slide, which I think created confusion and was not very impactful, and instead chose to open the presentation with some data.

-- I got rid of a Shorthand “Scrollmation” when showing the percentage of boys and girls who feel worse after using Instagram and instead only left two static graphs, as the movement was not really adding any value to the presentation.
+- I got rid of a Shorthand “Scrollmation” when showing the percentage of boys and girls who feel worse after using Instagram and instead only left two static graphs, as the movement was not really adding any value to the data story.

 - One of the most fluctuating aspects of my presentation throughout the process was defining the call to action.
 I started with a vague idea of how to make people aware of the risks of social media for children.
 After some rounds of feedback, I decided to create a call to action that invites people to set up parental control tools in their children's social media applications.